nmiz1987/Meta_CentraLand/README.md

 # Meta CentraLand

-This project was built as part of an Internet technologies course, the project simulates a Meta Centra-Land environment where users can purchase, play and manage virtual spaces
+This project simulates a Meta Centra-Land environment where users can purchase, play and manage virtual spaces.

 ## requirements
 You need to open 2 terminals, 1 to the frontend and the other to the backend.